Tai Mong Tsai: Barbecues, greenery and battlegrounds

 The village can be reached via a fairly inconspicuous path located at the far end of Tai Mong Tsai car park.
 There you will find two small stores selling a range of food and drinks.
 Head down the stairs and under the thick cover of trees and bushes.
 A single path stretches over the steady stream flowing below and past many clusters of tall bamboo gently swaying in the wind.

 After a short walk, the jungle of greenery opens up into the small peaceful Tai Mong Tsai village.
 Despite the fairly busy road located only a couple of hundred metres away, the village is blessed with beautifully serene surroundings.
 The dense foliage surrounding the village muffle out the sound of cars driving by.
-Instead, sounds of rustling of the leaves accompanied by birds singing can be heard.
-Residents here need only look outside their windows to enjoy sweeping landscapes and some of the wonders of Tai Mong Tsai’s stunning nature.
+Instead, sounds of the rustling of leaves, accompanied by birds singing can be heard.

 Tai Mong Tsai was also home to the battlegrounds of the Dongjiang Guerrilla Force during the Japanese occupation.
 The hilly topography found here and all over the Sai Kung Peninsula once protected the fighters against the Japanese army.
 It was in some parts of Tai Mong Tsai where they would carry out missions behind enemy lines such as rescuing allied troops and transporting them out of Hong Kong and into safety.

 Located near the campsite in Tai Mong Tsai, a monument was built to commemorate the freedom fighters who had lost their lives during World War II.
 Over $1million was raised by old members of the Dongjiang Guerilla Force and Sai Kung residents to build this monument, which was completed in 1989.